GV-ing/SpiderBot/README.md

 ## 🚀 Project Overview

-**SpiderBot** is a biomimetic quadrupedal robot with **12 degrees of freedom (DOF)**, engineered by combining a street-design aesthetic with a robust and scalable control architecture.
-The project covers the full mechatronic stack: from hexagonal geometric design to simulation and training via end-to-end **Deep Reinforcement Learning (DRL)**, through to physical implementation on real hardware.
+**SpiderBot** is a quadrupedal robot with **12 degrees of freedom (DOF)**.
+The physical architecture is an evolution of an original hexapod design created by *emrekalem*.
+We structurally modified and adapted the original files into a quadrupedal configuration, maintaining a regular hexagonal geometry to ensure a robust and scalable control architecture.

+The project covers the full mechatronic stack: from geometric design to simulation and training via end-to-end **Deep Reinforcement Learning (DRL)**, through to physical implementation on real hardware.

 ### ✨ Key Features